How to have a COVID-19 friendly Family Day

 Have a home board game tournament

 Board and card games can bring your whole family together to connect in a fun, brain-stimulating way.
 There are thousands of games out there, so you can surely find one that suits your family’s preferences: ruthlessly competitive or kindly cooperative?
-Easy party games, or all-day strategic battles?
+Easy party games or all-day strategic battles?

-Get cooking with the kids
+Get cooking with your kids

 Of course, natural gas ranges, cooktops and wall ovens can make cooking and baking easier and more convenient, with precise temperature control and instant heat.
-But there’s a handy safety benefit to natural gas cooktops as well: because there’s no residual heat after the burner is turned off, there’s less risk of burning.